Handling HECS Debts in Deceased Estates

 • It doesn’t count as a loan when you borrow money – only the impact on your income after repayments is considered by a bank.

-The executor of a Will will lodge all outstanding tax returns up to the date of your death, and if the notice of assessment includes a compulsory HECS debt repayment then that must be paid out of your estate.
-Apart from that, the rest of the debt is written off!
+Yes, your HECS debt is written off when you die.
+The executor of your will is responsible for lodging all outstanding tax returns up to the date of your death.
+If the notice of assessment includes a compulsory HECS debt repayment, that amount must be paid from your estate.
+However, beyond this requirement, your HECS debt is forgiven when you die, meaning that any remaining debt is cancelled.

 Why are changes being proposed to the HECS debt scheme?